Sam McVey: Biography

 In 1912, McVey was one of the contenders for the World Colored Heavyweight Championship fought at various venues across Australia.
 His opponent Sam Langford was a Black Canadian popularly known as the Boston Tar Baby, and reputedly one of the greatest fighters of all time, beating champions in the lightweight to heavyweight classes.

 Before the matches, the boxers gave demonstrations of their skill.
 Before his beating, Sam McVea in the Exhibition Rink Buildings in Perth, Sam Langford stayed at the Nedlands Park Hotel where he:

 gave exhibitions of punching the ball, throwing the medicine bag sparring, etc. His work was a revelation.
 Langford allowed his sparring partners to hit him just when and where they pleased.
 After witnessing his exhibition of wonderful foot and head work one could easily understand how the big-little fellow came to lay low the best boxers in the world.
 Langford is as fast on his feet and as graceful as a ballet-dancer.
 He carries a punch like unto that of a kick of a mule, and is practically impervious to punishment.
 Dick Cullen hit him some terrific punches on the chin last Wednesday - punches that would have put the ordinary boxer away for the full count; but the Tar Baby only grinned and shoved out his head for more.
 He is truly a remarkable fighter.

 McVey contracted pneumonia and died December 23, 1921, in New York City, penniless while still an active fighter.
 His burial was paid for by Jack Johnson.
 His headstone was paid by Ben Hawes.
 A special ceremony was conducted by Daryl George at Mt.
 Olivet cemetery in Queens, NY.
-[Citation - Ben Hawes - I paid for it, organized it and had his resting place blessed.